 The front pockets of jeans are so lovely, they usually have so much character on such a small space, it’s almost impossible to throw it away!
 What can we DIY with it?
 Let’s make a zipped makeup bag!
-Makeup bag with front pocket made using old jeans free tutorial.
+Makeup bag with front pocket made using old jeans free tutorial is here for you.

 The pattern for this pouch with zipper is a rectangle.
 Funny that, the A4 sheet of paper is the perfect size!
-However, the “keeping the jeans pocket” aim of this sewing project might be a bit challenging.
-Due to so many variants and sizes of the jeans pockets, you might have to change the size of the rectangle, you will have to judge as you go.
+However, the “keeping the jeans pocket” aim of this sewing project might be a bit challenging and requires individual approach to each jeans.
+Due to so many variants and sizes of the jeans coin pockets, you might have to change the size of the pattern rectangle, you will have to judge as you go.
+Kid’s jeans will come handy here.

 To play it safe for your first attempt, stick to my A4 Pattern and measurements provided in this article and experiment later.
-Click and download the A4 Pattern below:
+Click and download the A4 Pattern below and print it:

 Small jeans work best